Marcosmgs/soulandsurf/README.md

 The icons in the footer were taken from Font Awesome: https://fontawesome.com/

-The motion animation for the Surfer Image was inspired by Love Running project from CI
+The motion animation for the Surfer Image was taken from the Love Running project(Code Institute)

-The background style for the meet up section was inspired by Coders Coffeehouse Project from CI
+The background style for the meet up section was taken from the Coders Coffeehouse Project(Code Institute)

-Signup form style and gallery alignment style were inspired by Love Running Project from CI
+Signup form style and gallery alignment style were taken from the Love Running Project(Code Institute)

 ### Imagery